Best Bank Accounts for Freelancers: Invoicing and Tax Tools

 Best for International Billing

 Revolut wins if you invoice clients or get paid in USD or EUR.
-Near-interbank FX rates mean you won’t pay 2.5–3% on every cross-border settlement — a material saving on a £6,000 dollar invoice.
+Near-interbank FX rates mean you won’t pay 2.5–3% on every cross-border settlement, a material saving on a £6,000 dollar invoice.
+We cover the full plan and FX fee breakdown in our Revolut Business account review.

 Visit Revolut